camunda/camunda-docs/docs/self-managed/concepts/multi-region/dual-region.md

 ## Region Loss

-In a dual-region setup, a loss of a region will invariably affect Camunda 8, regardless of whether it's the primary or secondary region.
+In a dual-region setup, a loss of a region will invariably affect Camunda 8, regardless of whether it's the active or passive region.

 It means that the Zeebe stretch cluster will not have a quorum when half its brokers are not reachable anymore and will stop processing any new data.
 This will also affect the WebApps since they can not update or push new workflows.
 Essentially, this means that the workflow engine to halt until the region failover procedure is completed.

 The [operational procedure](<!-- TODO: link -->) looks in detail at how to temporarily recover from a region loss and ultimately how to fully reestablish the lost region.
+The procedure works the same way for active or passive region loss since we don't consider traffic routing (DNS) in the scenario.

+### Active Region Loss

+The loss of the active region means:

+- The loss of previously mentioned data in Operate and Tasklist
+- Traffic is routed to the active region, which now can't be served anymore
+- The workflow engine will stop processing due to the loss of the quorum

+Looking at it from a high-level point of view, the following should be considered:

+- Follow the [operational procedure](<!-- TODO: Link -->) to temporarily recover from the region loss and unblock the workflow engine
+- Reroute traffic to the passive region that will now become the new active region
+- Due to the loss of data in Operate and Tasklist, you'll have to:
+  - reassign tasks in Tasklist
+  - recreate batch operations in Operate
+- Follow the [operational procedure](<!-- TODO: Link -->) to recreate a new permanent region that will become your new passive region

+### Passive Region Loss

+The loss of the passive region means:

+- The workflow engine will stop processing due to the loss of the quorum

+Looking at it from a high-level point of view, the following should be considered:

+- Follow the [operational procedure](<!-- TODO: Link -->) to temporarily recover from the region loss and unblock the workflow engine
+- Follow the [operational procedure](<!-- TODO: Link -->) to recreate a new permanent region that will become your new passive region

+Unlike the active region loss, no data will be lost, nor will any traffic require rerouting.

 ## Guides